Who this site is for

 Service Level Agreement

 The Digital Services Policy requires that the service quality standard (also known as a Service Level Agreement or SLA) for websites must be documented, made publicly available and actively monitored.

-Performance against this website's Service Level Agreement will be monitored and reported on by the Office of the Government Chief Information Officer.
+Performance against this website's Service Level Agreement will be monitored and reported on by the Office of Digital Government.

 Do you wish to add a service to this website?

 If you represent a Western Australian Government entity (for example a Government Trading Enterprise, University, Agency, or Statutory Authority) who wishes to add your service to this website, please use the feedback form to submit your interest to our content team.
 Please include your name, agency information and government email address to help us deal with your request.